hyperledger/fabric-rfcs/README.md

 Some accepted RFCs represent vital changes that need to be implemented right away.
 Other accepted RFCs can represent changes that can wait until a developer feels like doing the work.
-Every accepted RFC has an associated issue tracking its implementation in the [Fabric JIRA issue tracker](https://jira.hyperledger.org/projects/FAB/issues).
+Every accepted RFC has an associated issue tracking its implementation in the [Fabric issues](github.com/hyperledger/fabric/issues).

 The author of an RFC is not obligated to implement it.
 Of course, the RFC author, as any other developer, is welcome to post an implementation for review